nicodri/Knapsack2d/README.md

    * verify.py: Script provided.
 I implemented my solution as an independent to be able to called this script as asked but you may want to use the Knapsack2d class for more flexibility and features.
 * data: contain input, output and drawing data.

+Thanks for reading, feel free to reach me for any comment or feedback!

+Nicolas Drizard 2016